Framewrk-Agency/Framewrk/README.md

 * */static* contains all source and production compressed frontend (JS, CSS, etc).
 * */templates* contains all "pages" of our app, which are templates which dynamically build themselves at runtime.
 * *config.py* holds all basic configuration information.
+* */demo* is a standalone app pertaining to the demo assembled in 2019.
 * Files like *Pipfile*, *Pipefile.lock*, and *requirements.txt* are all related to our Python environment.

 ### Backend